 When to use the slow cooker

-But perhaps you don’t live near a grocery store that sells healthy rotisserie chickens and you want to use precooked chicken as an ingredient in other recipes — such as Quesadillas or Pesto Pasta.
+But perhaps you don’t live near a grocery store that sells healthy rotisserie chickens and you want to use precooked chicken as an ingredient in other recipes — such as Chicken Pot Pie with Biscuits, Quesadillas, or Pesto Pasta.
 Or maybe your grocery is just running a super special sale on chickens.

 In these cases, a slow cooker whole chicken is easier than easy and results in a lot less mess than roasting in the oven.
 And the white meat is actually juicier than an oven-roasted bird, so you’ll have delicious chicken ready to use in many different weeknight dinners or make-ahead lunches.

 How to Cook a Whole Chicken in a Slow Cooker